spotlightpa/poor-richard/content/news/2024-01-26-SPLABORTSTATUS.md

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/"></div>

 With new federal abortion laws not forthcoming post-<em>Roe v.
-Wade</em>,<em> </em>and decisions about access still firmly in states’ hands, here’s a primer on where abortion policy stands in Pennsylvania.
+Wade</em>,<em> </em>decisions about access still firmly in states’ hands, and a big case working its way through Pennsylvania courts, here’s a primer on where abortion policy stands in the commonwealth.

 ## What is Pennsylvania’s abortion law?